What is Ecstatic Dance?

 Frequently Asked Questions

-- Is it alcohol-free?
+- Is it appropriate for complete beginners?